Table of Contents

 Vegetarian and vegan sources of Omega-3s include seaweed, algae, Chia seeds, Hemp seeds, Flaxseeds, Walnuts, Edamame, Kidney Beans, and Soybean Oil.

 New and ongoing studies suggest that Omega-3's like DHA may actually improve the effects of CBD for dogs and people.
 As easy as it is to find a reliable source of Omega-3s, finding a reliable source of CBD oil is much more difficult.
-Fortunately, we offer some of the finest CBD Oil available for dogs.
+Fortunately, we offer some of the best CBD oil for dogs with arthritis. and it may assist in several other health functions.

 There are a number of reasons you might want to give DHA to your dog, including its potential benefits to Brain Function, Central Nervous System, Skin and Coat, Immune System, Inflammation, Joint Health, and Kidney function.
 Before making dietary changes or using supplements for dogs its always best to consult your veterinarian.